 You’ve found your place and all’s well with the world but one day (shock, horror!) your favourite haunt, where you’ve dazzled your friends with its unlimited prosecco brunch (and your parents with its wood stove and quail and truffle pie) has finally succumbed to high-rental prices and become a Foxtons. *sigh* 🙁

-This is London after all and although you’re bombarded with lots of amazing choice, you only want that one place that truly reflects you and quite frankly, given the diversity of choice on offer, you never have to compromise on ‘your place’.
+This is London after all and although you’re bombarded with lots of amazing choices, you only want that one place that truly reflects you and quite frankly, given the diversity of choice on offer, you never have to compromise on ‘your place’.

+1.)
 Southwark Play House

 The Southwark Playhouse has recently moved to an amazing new venue near Elephant and Castle – and with an amazing line up of shows, screenings, Indie London events and a café that will make any coffee enthusiast go giddy with delight.

 Now, why can’t I have a chest like his?
-Must workout much more… or perhaps eat less cake (or desserts in general)? 🙂
+Must workout much more… or perhaps eat less cake (or desserts in general).

+2.)
 Home-Made Gelato, Borough Market

 Don’t forget to ask them for some warm chocolate sauce to accompany your sundae – every time I treat myself I want to steal the whole ladle and pour it into my mouth.
 If I get kicked out of there next time I visit, you’ll know why.

-Glass Blowing In London, Bermondsey Street
+3.)
+Glass Blowing, Bermondsey Street

 Established in 1976, The London Glass Blowing Studios has become one of my favourite places to wander around.
 This studio and artistic space on Bermondsey Street houses some of the best works of art that are made within the studio itself.

-Head here with your friends and take a glass blowing master class, from molten glass you can make anything from wall-art, bowls, glasses to a right gloopy mess.
+Head here with your friends and take a glass blowing master class, from the molten glass you can make anything from wall-art, bowls, glasses to a right gloopy mess.
 You decide.
 One way or the other, this is a truly amazing experience.

+4.)
 Brunch at Bunga Bunga

-A self proclaimed ‘English-mans Italian’, Bunga Bunga is a great place to let your hair down and really enjoy a lively day with your friends.
+A self-proclaimed ‘English-mans Italian’, Bunga Bunga is a great place to let your hair down and really enjoy a lively day with your friends.

+5.)
 Coffee at The Watch House

 Originally, the small building was built for watch guards to look after the land close to Bermondsey Street – but nowadays its use has become so much more delicious.